Groxx/PubSub/README.md

 ### Downsides compared to jQuery:
 * No DOM-based bubbling, so it can't replace .click or any events which rely on the DOM tree.

+### Other reasons it rocks:
+* Nearly-agnostic parameters: .publish("e", 1, 2, 3) is the same as .publish("e", [1,2,3]).
+Note that this means .publish("e", [1,2,3]) gets expanded to call subscribed_function(1,2,3) and not subscribed_function([1,2,3]).
+Pass .publish("e", [[1,2,3]]) if that's desired.
+** Don't like this?
+Breaks your code?
+Let me know, I may change it to only handle params-in-array.
+* Objects as subscriptions: .subscribe(x, function(){}) works, as long as you .publish(x).
+Why would you want to?
+I don't know.
+But you can!
+* Event-bubbling halting: similar to jQuery, return `false` to prevent an event from bubbling.
+All events at that level will still be called.
+* Global subscriber storage: .subscribe("", function(){}) will be called on _every_ .publish (unless prevented, see above)
+* *Lightning* fast.
+Fast enough to base an entire project around it.
+You almost can't get faster than this.
+* No dependencies of any kind, works in all browsers (tested so far.
+Help me test!)!
+* Clutters your namespace as minimally as possible.
+Only `publish`, `subscribe`, and `unsubscribe` are added.
+* Dogfooded!
+I'm using this *heavily* in one of my current projects, and plan to on others in the future.

+Why am I picking on HFP's implementation?
+It's the one I found when I was looking for eventing systems.
+No other reason!
+They even admit it was "Rewritten blindly." so this is meant in no way to be a dig at their skills.

 ### Example use ([colored](https://github.com/Groxx/PubSub/blob/master/exampleuse.js)):
     // --------